Firstly, hello! I ‘ve been pretty quiet on this blog of late, due to the demands of a job I took in the not-for-profit sector.

-I still work in communications management but my key stakeholders are vastly different to those of the world of TV journalism and production – and it’s busier than I could have ever imagined.
+I still work in communications but my key stakeholders are vastly different to those in the world of TV journalism and production – and fantastically interesting and it’s busier than I could have ever imagined.

-This month I’m really pleased to return to interviewing and writing for TENANT and I am pleased as punch to introduce you all to Melburnian Matthew Young, Founder of the Melbourne Mediation Centre (MMC).
+Meditation class is actually where I met this month’s TENANT interviewee and I’m really pleased to introduce you all to Matthew Young, Founder of the Melbourne Mediation Centre (MMC).

-Together we practiced different styles of meditation and discussed personal reactions and insights which made for really interesting ‘group-think’ discussions.
+Together we experienced and practiced different styles of meditation and then discussed personal reactions and insights which made for really interesting ‘group-think’ discussions.

 The more I reflected on the practice of meditation, the more convinced I was that we all meditate naturally, and that most of us start a practice in childhood.
 But as adults the thought of what it is, or the way we we are told we should do it makes it seem harder than the actual practice is, or more than it should be.